exosphere-project/exosphere/docs/adr/governance-model.md

 | 19.
 Success with Similar Projects          |     |      |           |    |         |

 Each criterion should be scored on a scale of 1 (poor fit) to 5 (excellent fit), based on your research and understanding of each model.
+Use `N/A` if a model does not address a criterion.
 Remember that this is a subjective process, and it's okay if different people have different opinions.
 The goal is to facilitate discussion and guide your decision-making process.

 ### Scoring Scale